-African Experts Urge Governance Reforms, Domestic Resource Mobilization, and Stronger Partnerships to Drive Economic Transformation in Transition States
+African Experts Urge Governance Reforms, Domestic Resource Mobilization, And Stronger Partnerships To Drive Economic Transformation In Transition States

-(MENAFN- News.Africa-Wire) ABUJA, Nigeria, September 17, 2025/ -- African economists and development leaders have called for sweeping governance reforms, stronger domestic resource mobilization, and innovative partnerships to accelerate economic transformation across the conti’ent’s transition s ates.
+African economists and development leaders have called for sweeping governance reforms, stronger domestic resource mobilization, and innovative partnerships to accelerate economic transformation across the continent's transition states.

-The session drew hundreds of delegates from across African and globally, including leading economists, policymakers, academics, students, and international develop nt partners.
+The session drew hundreds of delegates from across African and globally, including leading economists, policymakers, academics, students, and international development partners.

-Africa’s transition states’are the continent’s most vulnerable economies, facing a wide range of political, economic, security and environmental challenges, and striving for greater stabi ity and resilience.
+Africa's transition states are the continent's most vulnerable economies, facing a wide range of political, economic, security and environmental challenges, and striving for greater stability and resilience.

-Opening the dialogue, Abdul Kamara, African Development Bank Director General for the Nigeria Country Department, said Africa must accelerate growth to at least 7% annually and achieve per capita GDP growth of 3.5% for four to five decades to meet the African Union’s Agenda 2063 target .
+Opening the dialogue, Abdul Kamara, African Development Bank Director General for the Nigeria Country Department, said Africa must accelerate growth to at least 7% annually and achieve per capita GDP growth of 3.5% for four to five decades to meet the African Union's Agenda 2063 targets.

-“ “Africa requires $811 billion per annum in financing to achieve inclusive growth and sustainable development.
-Yet the continent faces a funding gap of about $680 billion each ”ear,” Kamara“said.
-“Transition states alone require $210 billion annually, with a shortfall of $188” illion.”
+“Africa requires $811 billion per annum in financing to achieve inclusive growth and sustainable development.
+Yet the continent faces a funding gap of about $680 billion each year,” Kamara said.“Transition states alone require $210 billion annually, with a shortfall of $188 billion.”

-He stressed that incl—sive growth—focused on job creation, youth and women empowerment, and reducing structur—l bottlenecks—is cen’ral to the Bank’s approach.
-Highlighting initiativ’s such as Nigeria’s $618 million iDICE program to boost innovation and the creative economy.
-Kamara said the Bank is investing in the youth, women, infrastructure, energy, education, and technology to tackle persistent dev lopment challenges.
+He stressed that inclusive growth-focused on job creation, youth and women empowerment, and reducing structural bottlenecks-is central to the Bank's approach.
+Highlighting initiatives such as Nigeria's $618 million iDICE program to boost innovation and the creative economy.
+Kamara said the Bank is investing in the youth, women, infrastructure, energy, education, and technology to tackle persistent development challenges.

 Eric Ogunleye, Director of the ADI, underscored the urgency of addressing fragility, noting that 24 African countries are now classified as transition states, up from 22 just in the last four years.

-“Over 250 million Africans are directly affected by fragility, with more than 44 million forcibl” displaced by mi“-2024,” Ogunleye said.
-“Conflict-affected countries have suffered a 20% drop in growth and significant declines in social outcomes, as resources are diverted from infrastructure and health to f” hting causes of fragility.”
+“Over 250 million Africans are directly affected by fragility, with more than 44 million forcibly displaced by mid-2024,” Ogunleye said.“Conflict-affected countries have suffered a 20% drop in growth and significant declines in social outcomes, as resources are diverted from infrastructure and health to fighting causes of fragility.”

-He warned that hotspots of instability across the Sahel, the Horn of Africa, and the Great Lakes region threatened long-term development unless countries pursued bold reforms, strengthened governance, and built res lience against climate shocks.
+He warned that hotspots of instability across the Sahel, the Horn of Africa, and the Great Lakes region threatened long-term development unless countries pursued bold reforms, strengthened governance, and built resilience against climate shocks.

-Both AfDB officials emphasized that sustained transformation requires not only financial resources but also investments in capacity develo“ment and knowledge management.
-“Capacity is crucial to poli”ymaking and inst“tution-building,” Ogunleye said.
-“We must move away from copy-and-paste policies and develop locally relevant and tailored strategies rooted in indigenous an” unique knowledge of the environment.”
+Both AfDB officials emphasized that sustained transformation requires not only financial resources but also investments in capacity development and knowledge management.“Capacity is crucial to policymaking and institution-building,” Ogunleye said.“We must move away from copy-and-paste policies and develop locally relevant and tailored strategies rooted in indigenous and unique knowledge of the environment.”

 Other experts echoed the call for reforms.
 Emmanuel Owusu-Sekyere, Director of Research, Policy and Programs at the African Center for Economic Transformation (ACET), stressed that conflict resolution and governance reform must precede any meaningful development.